waimea-Jadavidson/200DTD-Assesment-2024-/Design.md

 #### Note:
 >Regatta and Event term are used interchangeably throughout this project

+>Public end-user group is optional and only if i have time.
+It is not core functionally or end user

 -------------------------------------------------

 ## System Requirements

 ### Identified Need or Problem

 National Secretary has no way to track Class Members, Regattas and who is attending regattas.
+As well as acting as a public front for the NZFDA where they can point new and prospective sailors

 ### End-User Requirements